-The student must have completed all three mandatory partial exams.
-The first partial exam covers the substance of the tutorial: Measurements, Blood, Nerve and muscle, and ECG, the second partial exam covers the substance of the tutorial: Blood Pressure, Heart and Vessel, Breathing and Respiratory Function of Blood, and the third partial exam covers the tutorial: Sensory, Neurophysiological Measurements, Metabolism and Kidney.
+Student must have completed all three mandatory partial exams.
+The first partial exam covers the content of the following tutorials: Measurements, Blood, Nerve and Muscle, and ECG, the second partial exam covers the content of the tutorials: Blood Pressure, Heart and Vessels, Special Senses, Neurophysiological Measurements, and the third partial exam covers the tutorials: Respiration and the Respiratory Function of the Blood, Metabolism and Kidney.

-Absence in mandatory partial exams must be apologized in the secretariat of the Institute of Physiology.
-The student receives a negative point for the wrongly answered question at the partial exam.
-Before each (except for the first) exam, there is a repetitive partial exam, which can be attended by student, who did not reach an average of three partial exams 50.01 % during the year or who did not perform the partial exam from justified reasons during the year.
-The student must report participation on a repetitive partial exam to the secretary of the Institute of Physiology to an e-mail no later than three working days before the deadline.
-Repetitive partial exam covers the substance of all tutorials.
+An absence in the mandatory partial exams must be apologized in the secretariat of the Institute of Physiology.
+Before each (except for the first) exam, there is a repetitive partial exam, which can be attended by students, who did not reach an average of 60,00 % of the three partial exams during the year or who did not take part in the partial exam from justified reasons during the year.

+Student who wants to do a repetitive partial exam must applyby an e-mail addressed to the secretary of the Institute of Physiology no later than three working days before the deadline.
+Repetitive partial exam covers the contents of all tutorials.